crdoconnor/devkey/README.rst

 ========

 * Autodocuments using your docstrings.
-* Use variables KEYDIR or CWD in any command to refer to key.py's directory or the directory you ran k in - deep inside your project.
+* Use variables KEYDIR or CWD in any command to refer to key.py's directory or the directory you ran k in, inside your project.
 * Passes any arguments on to the method via the command line.
 * Autocomplete works out of the box.
 * Comes with shortcut commands to run lists of shell commands directly, so you can copy and paste directly from existing shell scripts.